purehate/wordUP/README.md

 - **Digininja** for the original CeWL concept and implementation
 - **Rust Community** for the amazing ecosystem and performance optimizations

-## Why Rust?

-- **🚀 Performance**: 10-100x faster than Python for network operations and text processing
-- **🛡️ Memory Safety**: No garbage collection overhead, zero-cost abstractions
-- **⚡ Concurrency**: Excellent async/await support for parallel processing
-- **📦 Single Binary**: No dependencies, easy distribution
-- **🌍 Cross-Platform**: Compiles to native code for any platform

 ## Features

 ### 🔍 **Multi-Source Subdomain Discovery**